SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: Discussion and Limitation

 \subsubsection{Contact State Transitions}

 The GOAT gripper features spine-enhanced fingers that aid in grasping by penetrating an object's surface cavities.
 While the spine has shown notable performance in our experiments, the spine-enhanced fingers can also act as a barrier to gripper state transition due to their strong adherence.
-Additionally, the stochastic and substantial force generated by the spine-enhanced fingers, as graphed in \cite{GOAT}, can be undesirable.
-When the spine fingertip contact breaks during the opening and lifting of the gripper, the internally stored energy from leg compliance is released abruptly, which can cause a non-negligible disturbance to the robot.
-This potentially accelerates the wear and damages the spine tips, reducing the life cycle of the finger, which is a common issue in spine grippers such as in \cite{lemur3}.
+When the spine contact breaks while lifting the gripper, the internally stored energy in leg compliance is released abruptly, which can cause a non-negligible disturbance to the robot.
+This potentially accelerates the wear and damages the spine tips, reducing the life cycle of the finger, which is a common issue in spine grippers \cite{lemur3}.